adrien-ben/vulkan-tutorial-odin/readme.md

 - Replace calls to `VkCmdPipelineBarrier` and `VkQueueSubmit`
 - Batch consecutive calls to `transition_image_layout` to limit the number of calls made to `VkCmdPipelineBarrier2KHR`

+### Extra.5: Specialization constants

+Allow changing display mode to display scene colors or normals.
+This is implemented using [specialization constants][8].
+Mode can be changed by pressing 1️⃣ for colors or 2️⃣ for normals.
+Each time the mode is changed, the graphics pipeline is recreated and the new constant value is passed to the fragment shader for compilation.
+This allow the compiler to optimize away the code that won't be accessible.
+In this champter we:

+- Update the .obj loader to load model normals
+- Update pipeline definition and vertex shaders to use the model normals
+- Update the fragment shader to add the constant and output model colors or normal according to the constant's value
+- Refactor graphics pipeline creation to split layout and pipeline creation so we don't also recreate the layout when recreating the pipeline
+- Detect key presses to change the mode and recreate the graphics pipeline with the new constant value

 [0]: https://vulkan-tutorial.com/
 [1]: https://odin-lang.org/